Maximize Your Leap Year Savings with Our Limited Time Sale at Work

 I agree with this and also the one about not knowing who made the brownies and how some practical jokers could have done something to them. :) I would spread the word that I had nutty brownies at my desk and to feel free to come by and get one.
 Take one next to the catalogs too, along with "easy recipe, ask me if you want a copy."

-3. When does the sale end?
+When does the leap year sale start and end?

 Similar Pampered Chef Threads